Nursing Program Admissions Process

 - Apply for Admission to the college.

-- Complete program prerequisites: Anatomy & Physiology, English Composition I, General Psychology, Math Requirement (MA 135/equivalent) MA 131 College Algebra with review will also be accepted
+- Complete program prerequisites: Anatomy & Physiology (taken within the last 5 years at time of admission), English Composition I, General Psychology, Math Requirement (MA 135/equivalent) MA 131 College Algebra with review will also be accepted

 - Submit application for the Nursing Program.
 Deadline for the Fall semester is May 20th.
 Deadline for the Spring semester is September 20th.